 "I also found my niche before I graduated!"

 While not uncommon for students to juggle competing priorities, it's not often they throw competitive downhill skiing into the mix.
 Jade not only completed her degree while working part-time, but she studied abroad at the University of Calgary in Canada for a semester and competed around the world and won many skiing events.

 Jade exemplifies the new graduate - one who has had a holistic University experience and a combination of local and global experience.
 Innovation, risk and balance are three key words in Jade's vocabulary.

-The philosophy of the Industry Scholarships program is about professional career development by integrating study and work, providing a head start for sponsors and scholars.
-Jade is now a full time employee of Corky's and she attributes this directly to her participation in the Industry Scholarships program.
+The philosophy of the Industry Scholarship program is about professional career development by integrating study and work, providing a head start for sponsors and scholars.
+Jade is now a full time employee of Corky's and she attributes this directly to her participation in the Industry Scholarship program.